Donders-Institute/bidscoin/docs/finalizing.rst

 Defacing
 ^^^^^^^^

 Before sharing or pre-processing their images, users may want to deface their anatomical MRI acquisitions as to protect the privacy of their subjects.
-The ``deface``-tool is a wrapper around ``pydeface`` that writes BIDS valid output.
+The ``deface``-tool is a wrapper around `pydeface <https://github.com/poldracklab/pydeface>`__ that writes BIDS valid output.
+NB: pydeface requires FSL to be installed on the system.

 ::